Frequently Asked Questions

 What is the turnaround for receiving the photos/videos?

-2-4 weeks for photography (depending on the package you chose) and 4-8 weeks for videography.
+Up to eight weeks for wedding photography (depending on the package you chose).
 If you have a deadline in mind please do get in touch and I'll see what we can do to help.

 Payments, Deposits & Cancellations